gozdi29/Portfolio/Summarization/README.md

 I used Samsum dataset which is a collection of messenger like conversations and their rather short summaries written by linguists fluent in English.

+Main goal of this project was to show my ability of fine-tuning a Transformers Encoder-Decoder model for text generation task such as summarization or translation.